ikejiri-makoto/continue-databricks-claude-3-7-sonnet/core/llm/utils/README.md

 - Validate tool result blocks in messages

 **Key functions:**
-- `extractContentAsString(content: any): string` - Safely extracts content as string from various formats
+- `extractContentAsString(content: any): string` - Safely extracts content as string from various formats (MessageContent type)
 - `extractQueryContext(messages: any[]): string` - Extracts the main query context from a conversation
 - `sanitizeMessages(messages: any[]): any[]` - Cleans messages for API consumption
 - `hasToolResultBlocksAtBeginning(message: ChatMessage): boolean` - Checks if message starts with tool result blocks